sarulab-speech/RELATE/README.md

 - Audio–text pairs

 	This dataset includes a number of audio-text pairs shown in the table in Statistics section below.
 The audios consist of both natural and synthetic types.
-	Each text is written English.
+	Each text is written in English.
 	All audio sample was converted to mono 16-bit 16 kHz audio.

 - 11-point scores between audio and text by each listener